Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Methodology

 \section{Methodology}

-Our analysis focuses on papers that apply principles of Denoising Diffusion Probabilistic Models (DDPMs) to the domain of recommender systems.
-This study consists of several stages of analysis.
+Our analysis focuses on papers that apply principles of Denoising Diffusion Probabilistic Models (DDPMs) to the domain of recommender systems, in particular to collaborative filtering.
+We do so because DDPM-based recommenders are a recent and rapidly expanding direction in RecSys with many applications.
+We also note that DDPMs rely on assumptions suited to tasks such as image generation, while the papers we analyze do not discuss whether collaborative filtering, a very different task, satisfies those assumptions.
+This study consists of several stages of analysis, summarized in Figure~\ref{fig:method_flow}.
 First, we identified a set of candidate papers to analyze and verified the availability of the relevant artifacts (source code and datasets) for each of them.
 Second, we examined these artifacts to assess whether they were complete, correct, and consistent with the descriptions provided in the papers.
 Then, we evaluated the \emph{reproducibility} of the results reported in the original papers by re-executing their experiments, following the original experimental protocols and using the provided artifacts.
 This step is intended to determine whether the reported measurements and conclusions can be independently verified.
-Finally, we assessed whether the original experimental analysis was conducted in a way that provided sufficient evidence for the claim that the method outperformed the \emph{state-of-the-art} within the scenario defined by the authors.
+Finally, we assessed whether the original experimental analysis was conducted in a way that provided sufficient evidence for the claim that the method was more effective than the \emph{state-of-the-art} within the scenario defined by the authors.
 In particular, we examined whether the proposed models were compared against well-optimized and competitive baselines, and whether best practices were followed in hyperparameter tuning, data preprocessing, and evaluation metrics.
 By addressing all of these aspects, our study offers a comprehensive analysis of both the reliability and validity of recent diffusion-based recommendation models.